 We are a global clinical-stage messenger RNA medicines company with a limited operating history.
-Since inception, our operations have been primarily limited to acquiring and licensing intellectual property rights, developing our nucleic acid product platform, undertaking basic research around nucleic acid targets and conducting studies for our initial programs.
+Since inception, our operations have been primarily limited to acquiring and licensing intellectual property rights, developing our product platform, undertaking basic research and conducting studies for our initial product development programs.
 We have not yet obtained regulatory approval for any product candidates.
-Consequently, any predictions about our future success or viability, or any evaluation of our business and prospects, may not be accurate.
+Consequently, any predictions about our future success or viability, or any evaluation of our business and prospects, is difficult and may not be accurate.

 We have incurred losses in each year since our inception.
-Our net losses were \$72.1 million and \$26.0 million for the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$143.8 million.
+Our net losses were \$203.7 million and \$72.1 million for the years ended December 31, 2021 and 2020, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$347.5 million.